 Read more about emergency eye care

 When an eye emergency occurs, prompt treatment is essential to prevent additional damage.
-If you are experiencing pain or discomfort in your eye, then the best thing that you can do is contact an experienced optometry office to schedule an appointment.
+If you are experiencing pain or discomfort in your eye, then the best thing that you can do is contact an experienced optometry office to schedule an appointment, contact us.

 How do you know if the symptoms that you are experiencing are bad enough to call for immediate care?
 Regardless of the severity of the pain and discomfort, the best thing that you can do is talk to our team about custom recommendations.
 We can discuss the symptoms over the phone to determine if an emergency care appointment is needed.